kailash-manasarovar/statement/docs/timeline/2025/january.md

 - He laughs.
 - Not just a little laugh; a resounding bellow that gets larger with each guffaw.
 - He's laughing louder and louder into the space, all on his own.
-- I'm utterly horrified, and I do not understand it at all.
+- At least it's not a snicker but I am utterly horrified; I do not understand it at all.
 - Later, at the hotel, he appears to tell me in a roundabout way that he has a large penis.
 - Again, I do not understand any of this and I'm rather horrified, but I love Steve so give him a hug and say goodnight.
 - I cannot believe men have become so lost that they think sedating and raping women in their own homes is OK, normal, what they do, part of good-ole porn!
-- But, there is yet another lie propagated by the British and Spanish manipulators to the whole wide world, just like the preposterous idea that sterilizing children is a good thing, a vile lie that supports this irrational and hateful view of women and children as porn fodder.
+- But, there is yet another lie propagated by the British and Spanish porn-gang manipulators to the whole wide world, just like the preposterous idea that sterilizing children is a good thing, a vile lie that supports their crimes with an irrational and hateful view of women and children as porn fodder.
 - And that lie is, *sex work is work*, yet another piece of astounding BS in support of criminal porn and sterilizing children.
 - Yes, it's that Las Marinas lot once again.
 - And they're not denying it.
-- Is it possible to lose the arrogance that ensures this belief is never questioned, even though just ten years ago no-one in their right minds would have believed such things, in the same way they would have never bought into, and stood ready to defend violently, the *born into the wrong body* whopper.
+- Is it possible to lose the arrogance that ensures this belief is never questioned, even though just ten years ago no-one in their right minds would have believed such things, in the same way they would have never bought into, and stood ready to defend violently, the *born into the wrong body* whopper?
+- I hope so, and quick please.
 - There is another explanation for Steve's reactions towards me which is somewhat, no, a whole lot biblical; but I'll leave that for the ponderers but just to say it involves irrational jealousy and two thousand years of severely psychopathic woman-hating that has not abated in any way at all.
 - To quote Helen a little...
 I believe these sections are essential concerning the *right message* and the vile lies that have taken over our world - and why we're all here, now (you don't get to choose or amend the mission if it's coming from God, and it can make us a little uncomfortable from time to time - there's quotes about that too).
 - I wonder who Helen was.
 Marta maybe?